 Dear Gas-Electric Harmonization Committee Members,

 Thank you so much for particpating in the survey.
 All but one member of the committee forwarded survey responses for inclusion – so we are very appreciative of the time and effort spent to prepare this product.
 We do have comments that were provided in emails that we attached to the surveys and are in the process of contacting those committee members to determine if they would like them added.

+Individual observations and any comments or notes that may have been provided by committee members are they completed the survey stand by themselves and are not considered positions endorsed by the committee as no votes are to be taken.
+They were provided from the documents listed as sources for the committee and from the discussions held in the committee meetings.